Skip to main content

 Book lovers will flip for these classic literary baby names

-Book worms rejoice!
-There is no shortage of fun or distinguished literary baby names for your little one on the way to connect your love of the written word to your child for life.
+If you’re a book lover you’ve no doubt considered taking some baby name inspiration from one of your favorite books.
+After all, there is no shortage of fun or distinguished literary baby names for your little one on the way, and what better way to encourage your little one to read as they get older?
 Whether naming them for an author or a book character, think about that person as a whole and make sure you’ve researched their full biography (fictional or real) before choosing them as your baby’s namesake.

 The 17 literary baby names below span from whimsical to cutesy to classic and will give you plenty of ideas for your boys, girls, and gender-neutral list.